 A Table in Paris by John Donohue

 When I think of Paris, I think about the delicious cuisine, one of a kind boutiques, gorgeous architecture, and fresh markets.
-I think of the chic French ladies dressed head to toe in black, smoking cigarette after cigarette in the front of the cafés, I think of the non-stop rain pouring down romantically atop the awnings on Boulevard Saint Germain, and I think of opening my window in the mornings and the aroma of butter wafting up and in from the boulangeries down below.
-That's my Paris.
+I think of the chic French women dressed head to toe in black, chain-smoking in front of cafés, I think of the non-stop rain pouring down romantically atop the awnings on Boulevard Saint Germain, and I think of opening my window in the mornings and the aroma of butter wafting up and in from the boulangeries down below.

-In his new book, John Donohue takes readers on a journey of the senses.
+In his new book, John Donohue takes readers on a journey through his Paris.
 And while we may not be able to leave the confines of our homes right now, we can, and most certainly must, still dream.

 A city like no other, Paris is rich with history, culture, and flavour.
 This sweet little book, A Table in Paris, offers guided recommendations from a breadth of locals, visitors, and experts.
 The book also offers space for you to add your own Paris dining bucket list, food memories or dreams from each of the twenty arrondissements, and notes on the establishments featured.